suffolklibraries/sljekyll/volunteer/home-library-service/index.md

 The minimum volunteers contribute is a morning or afternoon each month.
 You'll need access to a car, driving yourself or pairing up with another volunteer.

-For more information on volunteering for the home library service, or if you'd like to use the service, email **volunteer@suffolklibraries.co.uk**
+For more information on volunteering for the home library service, or if you'd like to use the service, email **hls@suffolklibraries.co.uk**